Mungra Badshahpur

 Mungra Badshahpur (also Mogra Badshahpur) is a town and a municipal board in Jaunpur district of Uttar Pradesh, India.
 It is situated 48 km north east of Allahabad city in the North-West part of Varanasi Division.

+Mungra Badshahpur is home to the Sathariya Industrial Area, which houses several industries, including Hawkins Cookers Limited, PepsiCo, HIL, and many small-scale industries.

+The town also has a number of hotels and guest houses for visitors, such as Bombay Guest House, Hotel Raj Residency, and Hotel Aditya.